csc-training/csc-env-eff/_hands-on/batch_jobs/parallel.md

 💬 A batch job consists of two parts: resource requests and the job step(s)

-☝🏻 Examples are done on Puhti
+☝🏻 Examples are done on Puhti.
+If using the web interface, open a login node shell.

 ## Parallel jobs